Shyam-pi/Single-Image-to-3D-with-3D-Ground-Truth/README.md

 # Single Image to 3D with 3D Ground Truth

-Note:  I completed this project as a part of the course CMSC848F - 3D Vision, Fall 2023, at the University of Maryland.
+**Note**:  I completed this project as a part of the course CMSC848F - 3D Vision, Fall 2023, at the University of Maryland.
 The original tasks and description can be found at https://github.com/848f-3DVision/assignment2

-Goals: In this project, we will explore the types of loss and decoder functions for regressing to voxels, point clouds, and mesh representation from single view RGB input.
+**Goals**: In this project, we will explore the types of loss and decoder functions for regressing to voxels, point clouds, and mesh representation from single view RGB input.

-Results: All the results and inferences from this project can be found in this webpage : https://shyam-pi.github.io/single-image-to-3D-with-3D-ground-truth/
+**Results**: All the results and inferences from this project can be found in this webpage : https://shyam-pi.github.io/single-image-to-3D-with-3D-ground-truth/

 ## Setup